Diagnostic Assessments – When is the right time?

 Thank you for a superb service and I personally will recommend the BDA to other parents to use as a fast, reliable and value for money service.”

-For more information about the assessment process or to arrange a full assessment you can visit the BDA website or book your place on Karen Mace’s upcoming webinar, which will explore different indicators of dyslexia and discuss how to recognise the signs at pre-school, primary and secondary age.
-This will be followed by explanation on why we carry out assessments, how test results and other information are used to diagnose dyslexia and discuss what else can be learnt from an assessment.
+For more information about the assessment process or to arrange a full assessment you can visit the BDA website or purchase a recording of Karen’s Lexplore Webinar, which explores different indicators of dyslexia and discusses how to recognise the signs at pre-school, primary and secondary age.